ARIKAYCE targets the MAC infection directly in your lungs

 ARIKAYCE is different because the antibiotic is contained inside tiny particles called liposomes which help it reach the lungs

-When inside the lungs, the liposomes enter the body’s cells (called macrophages) and release the antibiotic to fight the MAC (Mycobacterium avium complex) bacteria where it lives
+Once inside the lungs, the liposomes enter the body’s cells (called macrophages) and release the antibiotic to fight the MAC (Mycobacterium avium complex) bacteria where it lives

 Get the whole story: Watch ARIKAYCE in action